aws-samples/amazon-ec2-nice-dcv-samples/cfn/README.md

 ## Notes about Linux templates
 [Virtual sessions](https://docs.aws.amazon.com/dcv/latest/adminguide/managing-sessions-start.html#managing-sessions-start-manual) instead of console sessions are used, and system is configured with systemd multi-user.target.
-To ensure availability of virtual session, a custom daemon processs `dcv-virtual-session.service` polls for and creates a new virtual session when none are found.
+To ensure availability of virtual session, a custom daemon `dcv-virtual-session.service` polls for and creates a new virtual session when none are found.
 The login user name depends on Linux distributions as follows:
 - Amazon Linux 2, AlmaLinux, RHEL : ec2-user
 - Rocky Linux : rocky